vikivyas/friendlypix-ios/README.md

 - Run the app on your device or simulator.
     - Select **Sign In** and select Facebook to begin.

-## Requirements

-The mobile FriendlyPix app need the Cloud Functions, the Realtime Database rules and the Cloud Storage rules to be deployed to work properly.
-You can find instructions at [FriendlyPix Web Repository](https://github.com/firebase/friendlypix-web/blob/master/README.md#mobile-apps).

 ## Initial setup, build tools and dependencies

 Friendly Pix iOS is built using Swift and [Firebase](https://firebase.google.com/docs/ios/setup).
 The Auth flow is built using [Firebase-UI](https://github.com/firebase/firebaseui-ios).
+Additionally server-side micro-services are built on [Cloud Functions for Firebase](https://firebase.google.com/docs/functions).

 Dependencies are managed using [CocoaPods](https://cocoapods.org/).
-Additionally server-side micro-services are built on [Cloud Functions for Firebase](https://firebase.google.com/docs/functions).

 ### For Apple Xcode - Xcode - Apple Developer